wenbo2333/Arcade-Machine/README.md

     a. to play pong, us the up-arrow and down-arrow to move the paddle up and down
 4. 's' to play space race
     a. to play space race, use all four arrow keys to navigate the spaceship to the other end of the screen

-## Consepts
-1. Module 4 using graphics to play and draw the games.
-2. Module 2 using is-a relationships for the classes of the shapes, and polymorphism to create and draw a vector of pointers of shapes.

-## Citations
-1. M4OEP-Graphics2-ohamburg
-2. M4OEP-Graphics1-ohamburg
-3. Graphics-Starter
-4. Runner-ohamburg